-Basketball is a teamwork game teaching discipline and sacrifices to his players.
-The individual struggles mix to the community build up around that sport in the purpose of team success, make it almost as a life metaphor.
+Basketball is a teamwork game teaching discipline and sacrifices to its players.
+The individual struggles mix with the community built up around that sport for the purpose of team success, making it almost a life metaphor.
 A sport composed of stories, virtues, and lessons that got spread throughout Europe, Africa, Latin America, North America, and Asia.

-As said David Falk, the agent behind Michael Jordan image:
+As said David Falk, the agent behind Michael Jordan’s image:

 “There are more people playing basketball every day in China than reside in the United States”

 And it’s true.
 In the most populous country in the world, basketball turned out to be a massive business with a constantly growing NBA fan base.
 In fact, the NBA is now the most popular sports league in China with over 150 million followers on social media.

 What kind of business between the NBA and China are we talking about?

 - NBA & Tencent company (founder of WeChat) made a deal reported to be $500 million, allowing Tencent to carry its games and highlights